brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/IncidentResponse/README.md

 ## 📝 Logging and Output

-Each script generates logs in `.LOG` format and exports results in `.CSV` files, providing detailed records of the actions taken.
-These logs and reports facilitate easy analysis and documentation of administrative actions and outcomes.
+- 📄 **Logging:** Each script generates detailed logs in `.LOG` format, documenting every step of the process, from uninstalling software to handling errors.
+- 📊 **Export Functionality:** Results are exported in `.CSV` format, providing easy-to-analyze data for auditing and reporting purposes.